 There are some issues with Classification and Regression trees(CART), for solving these issues, the bagging and random forest methods are introduced in ensemble learning which helps to increase the Decision tree accuracy.

 While CART is an intuitive and powerful algorithm, several weaknesses in the CART method are:

-To address these issues, ensemble methods have been proposed which improve the accuracy of decision trees.
+To address these issues, ensemble methods have been proposed that improve the accuracy of decision trees.
 We’ll discuss two related modifications:

 2. Random forests.

 To understand Bagging, we need to understand a statistical method called the bootstrap sampling approach.
-The goal for a bootstrap approach is to estimate an unknown data distribution, given a limited dataset size.
+The goal of a bootstrap approach is to estimate an unknown data distribution, given a limited dataset size.